pprachas/fenics_arclength/README.md

     pip install git+https://github.com/pprachas/fenics_arclength.git@master

+Note that in the case of Docker installation, you might have to add the option --user to use pip installation (i.e. ``pip install --user git+https://github.com/pprachas/fenics_arclength.git@master``).
 In cases where the whole github repository is needed, the github repo can first be cloned before installation:

     git clone https://github.com/pprachas/fenics_arclength.git